anubis09/Computational-Intelligence/Quixo/README.md

 After all this steps our policy weighted around 155 MB.
 We decided to investigate the values stored in our policy, using the ```policy_stat``` method of our RL layer.
 It showed us that the policy contained around 2.2 million entries and that the 50th percentile was 0.
-So more than half values stored were <=0.
+So more than half values stored were $\le 0$.
 We decided to remove all the values below 0.01, since the move discovered was actually not taking any reward, so we could afford to play randomly in that case.

 In the end our policy contains around 690k entries and it weights 51.9MB.